lularobotics/nw_init/readme.txt

 - Basic API specified through: riemo_move_action/action/Plan.action
 - Here's a detailed breakdown of the request's fields taken from the action definition:

 # 3D target position
 geometry_msgs/Point target

+# Behavior type of "over" makes the robot go over the object; behavior type of
+# "around" makes it go around the object.
+string behavioral_type
+string BEHAVIORAL_TYPE_DEFAULT=default
+string BEHAVIORAL_TYPE_OVER=over
+string BEHAVIORAL_TYPE_AROUND=around

+# Specifies the orientation the end-effector should have to be considered
+# "upright".
+Must be orthogonal to the approach_constraint_csv.
+Constrains the
+# y-axis of the end-effector.
+Application of this constraint are governed by
+# use_upright_orientation_constraint{_end_only}.
+string upright_constraint_direction_csv

 # Set to true to include an orientation constraint to keep the hand upright
 # throughout the entire motion.
 bool use_upright_orientation_constraint

 # Set to true to include an orientation constraint to keep the hand upright
 # only at the final configuration.
 bool use_upright_orientation_constraint_end_only

 # Note on format: in the following <v{x,y,z}> denotes a vector and <pt{x,y,z}>
 # denotes a point.

 # Specify an approach constraint.
 This constraint is a vector, specified as a comma
 # separated string of three numbers, specifying the direction that the end-effector should
 # approach the target from at the end of the motion.
 string approach_constraint_csv # Format: <vx>,<vy>,<vz>

+# When true, approaches the target *from* the approach direction and opens and
+# closes the grippers to establish a grasp.
+bool shape_approach

 # This CSV gives a ray pointing from the the center of the sphere to the
 # surface where a linearization constraint should be added.
 A linearization
 # constraint is a linear function whose zero set is offset by .03 m radially
 # from the tangent to the surface and increases away from the sphere.
 The
 # constraint is applied t_fraction of the way through the trajectory and it
 # enforces that the end-effector be on the position side of the plane at that
 # point.
 string obstacle_linearization_constraint_csv # Format: <vx>,<vy>,<vz>,<t_fraction>

 # The passthrough constraint is a more restrictive variant of a constraint that
 # constrains the behavior of the robot as it moves from point to point.
 It gives
 # a full box at (<ptx>,<pty>,<ptz>) with 1/2 side length (radius) of <radius>.
 # It is again applied t_fraction of the way through the trajectory.
 string passthrough_constraint_csv # Format: <ptx>,<pty>,<ptz>,<radius>,<t_fraction>